Park and Green Space Projects

 Madison/Hanover Connector Trail

-Beginning downtown branching off of the Heritage Trail, the trail will cross Crooked Creek and progress westward through Clifty Falls State Park on into Hanover, connecting with Hanover College, and ending at the Hanover Beach Hill Road.
+Beginning downtown branching off of the Heritage Trail, the trail will cross Crooked Creek and progress westward through Clifty Falls State Park.

 This is a part of our 5-Year Parks Master Plan.
-In it's completion over multiple phases, the trail will be 6 miles in length, partnering with Hanover College, IKEC, the State Park, City of Madison and the Madison Heritage Trail Conservancy for property ownership.
 This project will tie our downtown into the south entrance of Clifty Falls, allowing bicyclists and hikers to travel between the areas freely.
-This project also partners with the regional development authority's goal to have a world-class trails system in the 5-county region, connecting with trails that will extend into the Jeffersonville, Indiana and Louisville, Kentucky areas.
+This project also partners with the regional development authority's goal to have a world-class trails system in the 5-county region.

-Partners: Madison Heritage Trail Conservancy, City of Madison, Southern Indiana Regional Development Authority.
+Partners: Indiana Department of Natural Resources, Madison Heritage Trail Conservancy, City of Madison, Southern Indiana Regional Development Authority, Jefferson County Commissioners.

 Estimated Costs: 2.5 Million